Avaisjan/avaisjan.github.io/README.md

 - **Naseem, A., Anwar, M., Ahmed, S., Jan, A., & Malik, A.K.** (2017, December).
 Reusing Stanford POS tagger for tagging Urdu sentences.
 In 2017 13th International Conference on Emerging Technologies (ICET) (pp. 1-6).
 IEEE.
 - **Jan, A., Abbas, A. and Ahmad, N.** (2022).
 Monitoring and controlling software project scope using agile EVM.
 Evolving Software Processes: Trends and Future Directions, pp.89-121.

-Feel free to copy and paste this into your README file.
-Let me know if you need any further adjustments!